turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 Compiling 9 files with 0.8.0
 Compilation finished successfully
 ```
+🔺If you have not deleted the ```contracts/Greeter.sol``` it's will give an error because  that the contract doesn't have the same version.

-# 3 - Test and Deploy
+# 3 - Test and Deploy with hardhat

+⚠verify if the code was compilet right in ```artifacts\contracts\TinyVillage.sol\Tiny Village.json```, This JSON file have all information necessary to deploy a smart contract.

 ### Use Harthat to test you smart contract
-the best practive is test the smart contract in your machine before deploy, create a file ```test/tineyVillageTest.js```.
+The best practive is test the smart contract in your machine before deploy, create the test file in ```test/tineyVillageTest.js```.
 The [hardhat documentation](https://hardhat.org/guides/truffle-testing.html) has more information about testing using other libraries.

-Import the module chai, it's are our test library,it was installed in the first part of this tutorial
+Import the module [Chai](https://www.chaijs.com/), it's are our test library,it was installed in the first part of this tutorial.
 ```javascript
 const { expect } = require("chai");
 ```
-It's the simple test, just deploying the contract and minting the village,if the contract minted a Village the contract will pass
+It's the simple test, just deploying the contract and minting the village,if the contract minted a Village the contract will pass.
 ```javascript
 describe("TinyVillage Test", function() {
     it("Should mint village", async function() {